How To Spend One Day in Kuala Lumpur

 The National Mosque of Malaysia

 Indonesia is a predominantly Muslim country, so there are plenty of mosques within the country.
-However, the National Mosque, also known as Masjid Negara, this is the most popular mosque to visit in Kuala Lumpur.
+However, the National Mosque, also known as Masjid Negara, this is the most popular mosque so its perfect if you only have a day in Kuala Lumpur.
 Marked by the strikingly blue roof, this mosque features a main prayer hall as well as 48 smaller domes!
 Even if you do not make it inside, it is still strikingly beautiful to see the exterior.
+A must-see if you have ony day in Kuala Lumpur.

 If you are a non-Muslim visitor, you are permitted to enter during specific times of the day.
 As this is a place of worship, be sure to dress accordingly.
 However, robes are provided for those who are not.